-Low sugar granola recipe made with pumpkin seeds, coconut, and buckwheat groats.
-Makes a great addition to yogurt or enjoy it with cold milk for breakfast.
+This Oat-Free Granola recipe is made with pumpkin seeds, coconut, and buckwheat groats.
+It makes a great addition to yogurt or enjoy it with cold milk for a delicious grain-free breakfast.

 Given my occupation, and general nature, I like to try a couple of new recipes out each week.